+- Test for oral, rectal and genital chlamydia infections.
 Contrary to many people’s beliefs, taking a standard chlamydia test does not guarantee a proper diagnosis.
 In fact, a false diagnosis is actually quite likely.
-You see, people who practice oral and anal sex need to use a specialized type of chlamydia test.
-An Extragenital test will screen for the infection in the genitals, mouth and rectum.
+You see, people who practice oral ad anal sex need to use a specialized type of chlamydia test.
+An extragenital test will screen for the infection in the genitals, mouth and rectum.
 Luckily, this three-site Extragenital test is one of the seven at-home chlamydia test options available through myLAB Box.

-myLAB Box’s Safe Box checks for the five sexually transmitted infections that are vital to test for: HIV (I & II), Chlamydia, Gonorrhea and Trichomoniasis.
+- Test for the basics. myLAB Box’s Safe Box checks for the five STIs that are vital to test for: HIV (I & II), Chlamydia, Gonorrhea and Trichomoniasis.

-The Uber Box, myLAB Box’s most popular product, screens for eight common infections, including HIV (I & II), Hepatitis C, Herpes Simplex Type II, Syphilis, Chlamydia, Gonorrhea, and Trichomoniasis.
+- Test with myLAB Box’s most popular test.
+The Uber Box, myLAB Box’s most popular test, screens for eight common infections: HIV I & II, Hepatitis C, Herpes Simplex Type II, Syphilis, Chlamydia, Gonorrhea, and Trichomoniasis.

-The Love Box is the amped-up Uber Box.
-It tests for the same eight infections, but comes with two test kits so you can your partner can test together.
+- Test with your partner.
+The Love Box is the doubled-up Uber Box.
+It tests for the same eight infections, but comes with two test kits so that you and your partner can test together.

-The Total Box is not only myLAB Box’s most comprehensive test kit; it is the most comprehensive at-home test kit on the market, period.
-This 14-panel kit is the test kit of all test kits.
-It screens for the following: HIV (I & II), Hepatitis C, Herpes type-II, Syphilis, Chlamydia (genital, throat and rectal), Gonorrhea (genital, throat and rectal), Trichomoniasis and Mycoplasma genitalium.
+- Test with myLAB Box’s most comprehensive option.
+The Total Box is not only our most comprehensive test kit.
+It is the most comprehensive at-home test kit on the market.
+It is the test kit of all test kits.
+It screens for HIV I & II, Hepatitis C, Herpes type-II, Syphilis, Chlamydia (genital, throat and rectal), Gonorrhea (genital, throat and rectal), Trichomoniasis and Mycoplasma genitalium.
 HPV is an optional add-on for women 30 years of age and older.